cloudfour/pleasantest/README.md

 Jest uses [jsdom](https://github.com/jsdom/jsdom) and exposes browser-like globals to your tests (like `document` and `window`).
 This is helpful to write tests for browser code, for example using [DOM Testing Library](https://testing-library.com/docs/dom-testing-library/intro/), [React Testing Library](https://testing-library.com/docs/react-testing-library/intro), or something similar.
 However, there are some downsides to this approach because jsdom is not a real browser:

 - jsdom does not implement a rendering engine.
 It does not render visual content.
-That means that in many cases, your tests do not resemble the way users use your software.
+Because of this, your tests may pass, even when your code is broken, and your tests may fail even when your code is correct.
 - jsdom is [missing many browser API's](https://github.com/jsdom/jsdom#unimplemented-parts-of-the-web-platform).
 If your code uses API's unsupported by jsdom, you'd have to patch them in.
 Since Test Mule uses a real browser, any API's that Chrome supports can be used.